emcfins/fargate-workshop-guide/content/create-a-service.md

     ```
 <button class="btn btn-outline-primary copy">Copy to Clipboard</button>

-1. To find the ID of the security group created in the first run wizard, run
+1. Fill in the **YOUR_SECURITY_GROUP_ID_HERE** placeholder.
+To find the ID of
+   the security group created in the first run wizard, run this command in the
-   this command in the Cloud9 terminal:
+   Cloud9 terminal:

     ```console
     aws ec2 describe-security-groups --query SecurityGroups[].GroupId --output text \